ouima2021/ouima2021/README.md

 Hello!
-My name is Ouima.
-I am looking forward to learning to code.
-I am a beginner so take it easy on me please :-)
+My name is Ouima (she/her).
+I am currently completing a software bootcamp type of program called LaunchCode.
+Over the past several months I have learned so much about JavaScript, Java, HTML, CSS, Thymeleaf, Spring Boot and more!
+It's all very exciting and challenging, but I am up for it.
+I look forward to learning more languages as well as becoming expert-level in the languages that I am now familiar with.

+Welcome!

 <!--
 **ouima2021/ouima2021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.